davidmalawey/openLab/organize.md

 - ![bins size chart](img/lab_binsChart.jpg)
 - ![placeholder](img/img_placeHolder.jpg)

+## Divider Bins

-**Divider Bins** are non-consumer products, only found at industrial suppliers.
+**Divider bins** are industrial products, only found at industrial suppliers.
 These are used for more critical inventory storage than the clearview selections.

 See [Divider Bin on GrabCAD](https://grabcad.com/library/divider-bin-1) to jump straight to my CAD models, true to the measured dimensions.
 These designs are intended for design of mating parts such as bin racks, and covers.
 The upload includes more photos and design notes.